 I like that the boys like to take selfies with me.
 We took a little hike and stumbled on a naked guy sitting in a natural hot spring.
 Did not take a selfie of that!
-They noticed the olive trees everywhere, and I told them stories about growing up in Arizona with olive trees, and how we used to climb up and build tree houses, and have olive wars in the front yard.
+They noticed the olive trees everywhere and I told them stories about growing up in Arizona, where we climbed up the olive trees to build tree houses, and had olive wars in the front yard.

 After Sirmione we wanted to sit in the hot springs too, although not with naked guys.
 So I researched hot springs online and found the Thermal Park del Garde, a huge natural hot springs resort bubbling up between acres of trees.

 It felt like we were in a movie!

 The water was hot, just a perfect little bit of heaven, and the boys jumped right in.
 Mike and I stacked our phones under folding chairs and joined them, our feet shuffling over the soft mud and smooth stones.
 On one side of the pool was an underground “grotto,” with bubbles and hot water jets and signs that warned “No Eating, No Drinking, No Loving.”
 Fortunately everyone respected the rules.